 In other jurisdictions, the taxing authority uses a foreclosure process before holding a sale or getting ownership of the property.

-In many states, the home can be sold for the amount of the past-due taxes, which means that a $300,000 home could be sold for $1,500, for example.
-This is very different from a home mortgage foreclosure where the purchaser at the sale usually pays an amount close to the property's fair market value.
+In many states, the home can be sold for the amount of past-due taxes.
+So, a $300,000 home could be sold for $1,500 of unpaid taxes.
+This situation is very different from a home mortgage foreclosure where the purchaser at the sale usually pays an amount close to the property's fair market value.

-If you can, you should redeem as soon as possible to prevent additional interest and penalties from accruing.
+You should redeem as soon as possible to prevent additional interest and penalties from accruing.

 Whether a particular defect is significant enough to invalidate the sale depends on a state's statutes and case law.

 If the homeowner already paid the taxes, the sale is invalid and could be set aside.
 Likewise, if the property is exempt from taxation, a tax sale would be void.

-For instance, if a 74-year-old widow with a psychiatric disorder fails to do anything about the delinquent taxes until eviction proceedings start.
-In this situation, a court would likely set aside the sale and let her keep the home if she pays the full amount of the taxes due.
+For instance, if a 74-year-old widow with a psychiatric disorder fails to do anything about the delinquent taxes until eviction proceedings start, a court would likely set aside the sale and let her keep the home if she pays the full amount of the taxes due.

 The reasons that justify, as well as the procedures for, invalidating a tax sale are complicated.
-This article covers just a few of the situations that may provide grounds to set aside a tax sale.
+This article covers just a few situations that might provide grounds to set aside a tax sale.

 If you've lost your home to a tax sale and want to learn more about setting the sale aside or redeeming the property, you should speak with a qualified real estate attorney, tax lawyer, or foreclosure lawyer as soon as possible.